-A player in Scoresheet Baseball can only play about twice as much as he did during an average week of the year being used.
-(Your Scoresheet team will play 12 games per week - we estimate the average major league team plays 6 games a week.)
-Basically, we are going to take the player's yearly totals and divide by 11, and use those numbers to determine how much, and how well, a player will do each week.
-(This holds pretty strictly for hitters.
-Pitchers will get to slightly carry over innings pitched that are not used one week to the next.)
-The playing time limitations explain why a sub may start a game, or why a pitcher may be taken out before his hook number is reached.
-This means you should try to draft players who played a lot, or you should definitely trade if for example you end up with a lot of players with plenty of playing time in one year, but you are very thin in playing time from another.
+A player in Scoresheet Winter Baseball can only play about twice as much as he did during an average week of the year being used.
+Your Scoresheet team will play 12 games per week (we estimate the average major league team plays 6 games a week).
+Basically, we take a player's yearly totals and divide by 11, and use those numbers to determine how much, and how well, a player will do each week.
+(This holds strictly for hitters.
+Pitchers, to some extent, get to carry over innings pitched that are not used one week to the next.)
+The playing time limitations explain why a substitute player may start a game, or why a pitcher may be taken out before his hook number is reached.
+This means you should try to draft players who played a lot, or you should trade if, for example, you end up with a lot of players with plenty of playing time in one year but you are very thin in playing time from another year.

-- Short relievers (as designated by our player lists) cannot pitch more than three innings in a single game.
+- Short relievers (as designated by our player lists) cannot pitch more than 3 innings in a single game.

 - Any pitcher who didn't start at least 6 games in the majors that year can't pitch more than 4 innings in a single game for you (even if he starts for you).

-**NOTE: Pitchers can get at most 3 starts in each Scoresheet week - so if you have a pitcher who had a huge number of innings in the majors one year some of those innings may get 'wasted'.
-Also, if you hook pitchers early they may not get a chance to use all their innings - because of hooks, pinch hitting, etc., you should try and get at least 1200 innings pitched for each of the 4 years.
-(Having at least a total of 1250 to 1300 innings pitched for each of the 4 years is a very good idea if you want to avoid the dreaded PAAA.)
+NOTES: Pitchers in our winter baseball game can get at most 3 starts in each Scoresheet week - so if you have a pitcher who had a large number of innings in the majors one year, some of those innings may get 'wasted'.
+Also, if you hook pitchers early, they may not get a chance to use all of their innings - because of hooks, pinch hitting, etc., you should try and get at least 1,200 innings pitched for each of the 4 years.
+Having at least a total of 1,250 to 1,300 innings pitched for each of the 4 years is a very good idea if you want to avoid the dreaded Pitcher(AAA).